-In order to understand the significant effects of the selected determinants, SmartPLS 4 opens an avenue for users to produce t-values, p-values, and standard errors.
-The calculation of the p-value is done at a 95 percent confidence level due to its acceptability in social sciences research.
-The results show the relationships between the exogenous and the endogenous variables, and all of these relationships are statistically significant as can be seen from the structural model (see Table 6).
+In order to understand the significant effects of the selected determinants, SmartPLS 4 opens an avenue for the users to produce the t-value, p-value, and standard error.
+The calculation of the p-value is done at a 95 percent confidence level due to its acceptability in the research of social sciences.
+The results show the relationships between exogenous and endogenous variables, and all of these relationships are statistically significant as could be seen from the structural model (see Table 6).